NavneelSinghal/ConfROSE/README.md

+# ConfROSE

+Implementation of confidentiality (information flow control) in the ROSE compiler for C.

-# Installation Instructions for ROSE
+## Installation Instructions for ROSE

 Warning: The whole installation process requires enough storage space for both Boost and ROSE, the latter of which is upwards of 30GB (please visit the respective websites to get a clearer idea of system requirements).